Claude Puel

-Claude Jacques Puel (/fr/; born 2 September 1961) is a French football manager and former player who played as a midfielder.
+Claude Jacques Puel (/fr/; born 2 September 1961) is a French football manager and former player who was most recently the head coach of club Nice.

+He played as a midfielder.
 He spent his entire playing career with Monaco, before becoming manager of the club, leading them to the league title in his first full season in charge.
 He has also managed Lille, Lyon, Nice and Saint-Étienne in Ligue 1, and Southampton and Leicester City in England's Premier League.

 Playing career

 Puel started his football career as a youth with Castres, where he was spotted by Monaco, joining their training centre in 1977.
 He played his first professional game in the 1979–80 season.
 He spent his entire career at Monaco, playing 601 official matches in total.
 During his time at Monaco, he won two championships and three French Cups.
 He also played under compatriot Arsène Wenger who jovially recalled being on the wrong end of a sliding tackle saying "Even on the morning of a Cup final he could tackle and even if it was the manager then no problem!".